mcdexio/mcdex-references/en/perpetual-tech.md

 **Interact with positions:**

 There do exists interface to manipulate position and collateral for trading purpose, but basically the perpetual contract does not directly handle trading request from user.
-It only provider interfaces for whitelisted callers like **exchange** and **amm** contract.
+It only provider interfaces for whitelisted callers like `Exchange` and `AMM` contract.

 Calling trade method of perpetual may break constraints that long position should always equals to short positions.